rust-lang/rustc-dev-guide/src/git.md

 ## Advanced Rebasing

-If your branch contains multiple consecutive rewrites of the same code, or if the rebase conflicts are extremely severe, you can use `git rebase --interactive master` to gain more control over the process.
+If your branch conflicts are extremely severe, you can use `git rebase --interactive master` to gain more control over the process.
 This allows you to choose to skip commits, edit the commits that you do not skip, change the order in which they are applied, or "squash" them into each other.